facebookresearch/hydra/website/docs/tutorials/structured_config/4_defaults.md

   ...
 ```

-You can override the default option via the command line (note how we do not need `+` anymore, compared to the previous example):
+You can override the default option via the command line:
 ```yaml
 $ python my_app.py db=postgresql
 db: